-Some of the worst offenders for arsenic are those processed foods made in North America from brown rice.
-Brown rice syrup, brown rice pasta, rice cakes and brown rice crisps all contained higher than acceptable levels.
+U.S. manufactured products including brown rice syrup, brown rice pasta, rice cakes, and brown rice crisps all contained higher than acceptable levels of IA.
 If you’re eating a “gluten-free” diet and indulging in these processed foods, eating even more than one serving daily could pose a risk of overexposure to IA.

-If you’re living in the U.S. or consuming imported rice products here in Ecuador, lower any possible risk of over-exposure to IA by varying the type of grains you eat.
-And there are other reasons to vary your grains and not eat the same foods daily.
-As with all foods, variety means you are exposed to an array of important and beneficial micronutrients — vitamins, antioxidants, and minerals — and you lower your exposure to any single possible toxin.
+If you’re living in the U.S. or consuming imported rice products from the U.S., lower any possible risk of over-exposure to IA by varying the type of grains you eat.
+And it’s a great idea to not eat the same foods every day.
+As with all foods, variety means you are exposed to an array of important and beneficial micronutrients — vitamins, antioxidants, and minerals — to lower your exposure to any single possible toxin.

-Gluten-free grains, including amaranth, quinoa, buckwheat, millet and polenta (known as “corn grits” in the USA) contain much lower average levels of IA and they offer a variety of good nutrition – micronutrients, vitamins, and minerals.
-Wheat is a healthy alternative – for example, bulgur, barley, and faro contain gluten but have very little arsenic.
+Grains, including amaranth, quinoa, buckwheat, millet and polenta (known as “corn grits” in the USA) contain much lower average levels of IA and they offer a variety of good nutrition: micronutrients, vitamins, and minerals.
+Wheat, bulgur, barley, and faro contain very little arsenic.

-If you think that organic rice automatically makes it safer, unfortunately, it does not.
-Organically grown rice may have no pesticides, but rice sucks arsenic up from the soil the same way as conventional rice.
+If you think that U.S. organic rice automatically makes it safer, unfortunately, it does not.
+Organically grown rice may be grown without pesticides, but rice sucks arsenic up from the soil the same way as conventional rice.
 However, in my research, I came across multiple recommendations for a Northern California organic rice company whose arsenic levels are very low – Lundberg Family Farms – read more here.